 Section 3 – Cleaning and Sorting Unit

 Processed materials from the Sections 1 and 2 units are conveyed into the Section 3 – Cleaning and Sorting Unit.
 The Section 3 Unit consists of two (2) horizontal, rotating / vibrating rumblers (rumblers are each 4-meters long and are similar to trommels without screens/holes).
 Once inside the rumblers, the glass cullet and metal components are cleaned using a high-pressure vacuum to lift and collect the phosphor powder and mercury vapors.
 The cleaned glass and metals are conveyed from the rumblers into a magnetic separating chamber (i.e., chamber with rotating magnets) where the ferrous metal components are separated and removed from the glass cullet.
 The glass cullet then gets passed through a vibrating finger screen to separate and remove any remaining non-ferrous metals for separate capture while allowing the cleaned glass cullet to pass through for collection.
-Following the component cleaning and separation within the Section 3 Unit, the cleaned glass cullet and cleaned metal components are collected separately into cubic yard boxes, or fiber 55-gallon drums.
+Following the component cleaning and separation within the Section 3 Unit, the cleaned glass cullet and cleaned metal components are collected separately into cubic yard boxes, r 55-gallon drums or tippers.
 The collected glass and metals are tested for residual mercury contamination prior to release for local reuse in accordance with Chapter 62.737.840 F.A.C. (please refer to the Sampling and Analysis Standard Operating Procedures contained in Appendix E).

 Air Extraction Filter Units